The A9 highway through Pallai, Pachchilaipalli

 Ancient History and Colonial Rule

-Pachchilaipalli lies in the historically Tamil-speaking Vanni region of northern Sri Lanka, with settlement stretching back centuries.
-The area encompasses Elephant Pass — the narrow causeway connecting the Jaffna Peninsula to the mainland — which made it strategically important through every era of colonial rule.
+Pachchilaipalli lies within the historically Tamil-speaking Vanni region of northern Sri Lanka, with settlements dating back centuries.
+The area includes Elephant Pass — the narrow causeway connecting the Jaffna Peninsula to the mainland — which made it strategically important throughout every period of colonial rule.

-During Portuguese rule (16th–17th century), a fort was built at Elephant Pass and schools and churches were established in the Pulopallai area.
-The Dutch rebuilt the fort in 1776 and held annual elephant sales — elephants from the Vanni were driven through the narrow pass to Jaffna for export, giving Elephant Pass its name.
+During Portuguese rule in the 16th and 17th centuries, a fort was built at Elephant Pass, and schools and churches were established in the Puloppalai area.
+The Dutch later rebuilt the fort in 1776 and held annual elephant sales there.
+Elephants from the Vanni were driven through the narrow pass to Jaffna for export, giving Elephant Pass its name.

-Under British rule, the Church Mission Society sent Rev. John Backus to Pallai in 1861, leading to the establishment of St. Andrew's Church (dedicated 30 November 1895).
+Under British rule, the Church Mission Society sent Rev. John Backus to Pallai in 1861.
+This eventually led to the establishment of St. Andrew’s Church, which was dedicated on 30 November 1895.

 1936–1983